-The Faculty Senate essentially consists of all “regular” SCU faculty; specifically, (1) all tenured and tenure-track faculty except for administrators at or above the level of dean of a school or college; (2) all senior lecturers and lecturers; and (3) all other faculty on greater than half-time appointments who receive an academic year contract, except visiting faculty.
+The Faculty Senate essentially consists of all “regular” SCU faculty; specifically, (1) all tenured and tenure-track faculty (cf. Faculty Handbook, Section 3.1.1.) except for administrators at or above the level of dean of a school or college; (2) all faculty with renewable term or continuing appointments; and (3) all other faculty on at least half-time appointments who receive an academic year contract, except visiting faculty.

 It appears Santa Clara University established a Faculty Senate in 1967.
 In The University of Santa Clara: A History: 1851-1977, Gerald McKevitt, S.J. references a number of changes made at the university in the 1960’s, including the formation of “administrative councils and committees [that] gave the faculty more consultative voice in the administration of the university” (p.
 291).
 Santa Clara’s Faculty Senate Council was introduced in 1987, with the hope that a representative model (based on academic departments) would make the Senate more efficient and effective.

 The Council meets up to nine times during the academic year (usually the second Wednesday of each month).
-A full Senate meeting coincides with the May meeting of the Council each year.
+A full Senate meeting coincides with either the April or May meeting of the Council each year.

 The Faculty Handbook outlines two important functions of the Faculty Senate: 1) develop and represent the “voice” of Santa Clara University faculty to the University administration and facilitate faculty participation in University governance; and 2) conduct elections, including those for rank and tenure, promotion, and grievance committees and the faculty judicial board.
 Any revisions of Chapter 3 of the Faculty Handbook, which governs the contractual terms of SCU faculty, must be reviewed by the Faculty Senate– typically in the form of a vote.
 Since 1990 the Senate has sponsored the annual “Faculty Senate Professor Award.”